Marketing to Seniors on Social Media - An Insurance Agents Guide

 An Independent Agent’s Guide to Effective Social Media Marketing to Seniors

-Social media marketing is quickly becoming one of the most important facets of a digital marketing strategy.
-With over 70% of Americans using some form of social media, marketing via this channel is a must.
-While most individuals may think social media is reserved for a younger crowd, that’s simply not the case any longer.
-According to a Pew Research Study, 40% of adults in the United States over 65 use at least one social media site.
-That means 40% of your target market is online, and you should be too.
+According to a Pew Research Study, 45% of adults in the United States over 65 use at least one social media site.
+That means 45% of your target market is online, and you should be too.

 Top Social Media Channels for Marketing to Seniors